forlond/phpunit-testing-tools/docs/jms_serializer.md

 }
 ```

-However, the JMS visitor factories for `json` and `xml` are registered before the closure for customization is called.
+However, the JMS visitor factories for `json` and `xml` are already registered before the closure for customization is
+called.
 If the visitor allows it, the `SerializationVisitorInterface` and/or `DeserializationVisitorInterface` can be
 configured.

 ```php